sanjeevai/ML-Capstone/report.md

 - Deciding target variables

+    For graduation rates we had 2 variables and for retention rates we had 4 variables.
+We had to apply certain constraints to narrow down the target space.

+- GBR model

     The most challenging part of implementation was deciding which GBR model to consider for final comparison with Light GBM.
 Hyperparameter tuning decreased the score for graduation rates, whereas `n_estimators` adjustment provided good results for the same.
 Hyperparameter tuning of Light GBM surpassed the former for both target predictions.
+So, I decided to see the results of Light GBM first and then dropped the GBM model.

+- Expected good score from AdaBoost

-There was no such problem when training and testing for untuned models.
-I got unexpected results for AdaBoost Regressor though.
+I got unexpected results for AdaBoost Regressor.
 I applied the same model in [supervised learning project](https://github.com/sanjeevai/Finding_Donors_For_CharityML) and got good results.
 Thorough research showed that AdaBoost was initially developed for binary classification and this is a regression task.